cfpineda/RichardsDiffusion1D-PINNs/README.md

 Physics-Informed Neural Network (PINN) for solving the **1D diffusion form of the Richards equation**, using the Hall mortar experiment as a reference case.

-The goal is to offer a clear and reproducible starting point for PINN-based simulations of unsaturated flow in porous media.
+The goal is to offer a clear and reproducible starting point for PINNs-based simulations of unsaturated flow in porous media.

 ---